 STEP FIVE: TAPE OFF BASEBOARDS

 Next we taped off the baseboards, fireplace, and floor by the doorway with blue painters tape.
+While some might choose to remove the baseboards and put in lower ones, I didn’t want to go that far.
+So, I just taped them off to protect them.

 STEP SIX: FILL IN THE HOLES